MetaCoq/metacoq/README.md

 `coq-metacoq` meta-package:

  - `coq-metacoq-template` for the Template Monad and quoting plugin
- - `coq-metacoq-checker` for the verified checker
+ - `coq-metacoq-checker` for the UNverified checker of template-coq terms
- - `coq-metacoq-pcuic` for the PCUIC development
+ - `coq-metacoq-pcuic` for the PCUIC development and proof of the Template-Coq -> PCUIC translation
+ - `coq-metacoq-safechecker` for the verified checker on PCUIC terms
- - `coq-metacoq-extraction` for the verifed extraction.
+ - `coq-metacoq-erasure` for the verifed extraction from PCUIC to untyped lambda-calculus.
+ - `coq-metacoq-translations` for example translations from type theory to type theory: e.g. variants of parametricity.

-The `2.2alpha` versions of the package are for `Coq 8.8`.
+The `1.0alpha` versions of the package are for `Coq 8.8` and `Coq 8.9`.

-For some versions, it might be necessary to use beta or development versions of Coq, to get those you will need to activate the following repositories:
+There are also `.dev` packages available in the `extra-dev` repository of Coq, to get those you will need to activate the following repositories:

     opam repo add coq-core-dev https://coq.inria.fr/opam/core-dev
     opam repo add coq-extra-dev https://coq.inria.fr/opam/extra-dev

-Old standalone packages `template-coq-2.1~beta` and `template-coq-2.1~beta3` including everything together are for Coq 8.8.
+Old, deprecated standalone packages `template-coq-2.1~beta` and `template-coq-2.1~beta3` including previous versions of template-coq and parts of the MetaCoq development are for Coq 8.8.
 Package `template-coq-2.0~beta` is for Coq 8.7.

 How to Use